snoozynooj/Type-I-SPDC/README.md

 # Type-I-SPDC
-A different folder is for calculating different things.
+Different folders are for calculating different things.
 ## **Phase-Matching + G2 + Photon-Count**
 This folder is all about producing phase-matching angles, $G^{(2)}$ and photon count.
 There is a file called the ***database*** which has information about all the crystals used in this study.